-- 1.2 "Data Subject” means an identified or identifiable natural person; an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.
+- 1.4.
+“Data Subject” means an identified or identifiable natural person; an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.
 Data Subject includes Consumer as such term is defined under the CCPA.

-- 1.3 "Personal Data” means any information relating to a Data Subject.
+- 1.5.
+“Personal Data” means any information relating to a Data Subject.
 Personal Data includes Personal Information as such term is defined under the CCPA.

-- 1.4 "Personal Data Breach” means a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, Personal Data transmitted, stored or otherwise Processed.
+- 1.6.
+“Personal Data Breach” means a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, Personal Data transmitted, stored or otherwise Processed.

 2. DATA PROCESSING

-- 2.1 Scope and Roles.
-This DPA applies when Personal Data is Processed by Mine as part of Mine’s provision of the Service.
+- 2.1.
+Scope and Roles.
+This DPA applies when Customer Personal Data is Processed by Mine as part of Mine’s provision of the Service.
 In this context, for the purposes of the GDPR, Customer is the Data Controller and Mine is the Data Processor and for the purposes of the CCPA, Customer is a Business and Mine is the Service Provider.

-- 2.3 Instructions for Mine’s Processing of Personal Data.
-Mine will only Process Personal Data on behalf of and in accordance with Customer’s instructions.
-Customer instructs Mine to Process Personal Data for the following purposes:
+- 2.3.
+Instructions for Mine’s Processing of Customer Personal Data.
+Mine will Process Customer Personal Data on behalf of and in accordance with Customer’s instructions.
+Customer instructs Mine to Process Customer Personal Data for the following purposes:

-- 2.4 As required under the GDPR, Mine will inform Customer immediately, if in Mine’s opinion an instruction infringes any provision under the GDPR and will be under no obligation to follow such instruction, until the matter is resolved in good-faith between the parties.
+- 2.4.
+As required under the GDPR, Mine will inform Customer immediately, if in Mine’s opinion an instruction infringes any provision under the GDPR and will be under no obligation to follow such instruction, until the matter is resolved in good-faith between the parties.

-- 2.7 Customer undertakes to provide all necessary notices to Data Subject and receive all necessary permissions and consents, or otherwise secure the required lawful ground of Processing, as necessary for Mine to Process Personal Data on Customer’s behalf under the terms of the Agreement and this DPA, pursuant to applicable Privacy Laws and Regulations. - 2.Customer will advise its customers of Mine’s data Processing activities on behalf of Customer (namely that the exercise of Data Subjects’ rights is Processed and managed by Mine).
+- 2.6.
+Customer undertakes to provide all necessary notices to Data Subjects and receive all necessary permissions and consents, or otherwise secure the required lawful ground of Processing, as necessary for Mine to Process Customer Personal Data on Customer’s behalf under the terms of the Agreement and this DPA, pursuant to applicable Privacy Laws and Regulations.
+Customer undertakes to advise its customers of Mine’s data Processing activities on behalf of Customer (namely that the exercise of Data Subjects’ rights is Processed and managed by Mine).

-- 2.8 To the extent required under applicable Privacy Laws and Regulations, Customer will appropriately document Data Subjects’ notices and consents, or necessary assessment with other applicable lawful grounds of Processing.
+- 2.7.
+To the extent required under applicable Privacy Laws and Regulations, Customer will appropriately document Data Subjects’ notices and consents, or necessary assessment with other applicable lawful grounds of Processing.

 5. OTHER PROCESSORS

-- 5.1 Mine may engage third-party service providers to Process Personal Data on behalf of Customer (“Other Processors”).
+- 5.1.
+Mine may engage third-party service providers to Process Customer Personal Data on behalf of Customer (“Other Processors”).
 Customer hereby provides Mine with a general authorization to engage the Other Processors listed on Mine’s website here. (“Other Processors List”).
 All Other Processors have entered into written agreements with Mine that bind them by substantially the same material obligations under this DPA.